Unique continuation through hyperplane for higher order parabolic and Schr\"odinger equations: Carleman estimates

-We next prove for the Schr\"{o}dinger case, where the Carleman estimate obtained will be slightly weaker than \eqref{eq31} formally, due to some lack of anisotropic ellipticity respecting \eqref{eq38} and \eqref{eq39}, though this may not be important in some applications.
+We next consider the higher order Schr\"{o}dinger case, where the Carleman estimate obtained will be slightly weaker than \eqref{eq31} formally, due to some lack of anisotropic ellipticity respecting \eqref{eq38} and \eqref{eq39}.